Bookbinding

 - other materials

-- loosely woven fabric, for reinforcing the text block’s spine
+- mull or loosely woven fabric, for reinforcing the text block’s spine and attaching it to the covers

 - fold the sheets into signatures